preservim/vim-thematic/README.markdown

 * `fullscreen-background-color-fix` (0 or 1) - optional change of color of
   the background (or border) to match Normal text background
 * `columns` (1+) and `lines` (1+) - typically used to manage the height
-  and width the text area in `fullscreen` mode
+  and width of the text area in `fullscreen` mode
 * `transparency` (0=opaque, 100=fully transparent) - view details of
   window and desktop beneath Vim